-If you want coverage that meets minimum ACA standards, you have to sign up during the annual open enrollment unless you have qualifying life event that entitles you to a special enrollment opportunity.
+If you want coverage that meets minimum ACA standards, you have to sign up during the annual open enrollment period unless you have a qualifying life event that entitles you to a special enrollment opportunity.
 Some events that trigger a special enrollment opportunity are:

 - Loss of minimum essential coverage or other qualifying coverage.
 For example, if you lose your employer-sponsored coverage because you quit your job, were laid off, or if your hours were reduced.
 This also includes "aging off" a parent's plan when you turn 26 or if you lose student health coverage when you graduate.
-Note that loss of coverage because you didn’t pay premiums or voluntarily terminate employer-sponsored coverage does not trigger a special enrollment opportunity.
+Note that loss of coverage because you didn’t pay premiums or voluntarily terminate employer-sponsored coverage generally does not trigger a special enrollment opportunity..

 - Marriage.
 For marketplace coverage, one spouse must have had other qualifying coverage or minimum essential coverage for at least one day during the 60 days prior to the marriage.